ziontavera/jest-react-sundaes-on-demand/README.md

 # Description:
 ## Title: Sundaes on demand

-- A Jest-React application that allows user to order custom Sundaes
+- A Jest-React tutorial course that allows user to order custom Sundaes
 - Mainly focused on Jest principles
 - Used Jest and testing-libraries